antocara/realTimeTracker/README.md

 ## Usage
 In order to compile and use this code it is necessary to include a Google Map ApiKey in the Strings resource file of the application.
 This Api Key can be obtained through the Google Developer Console.

+## ToDo
+- Add a database to save routes
+- Create new option for pause traking
+- Show a list/detail of saved routes

+Any feedback is welcome :)

 ## License